 The Tempest by William Shakespeare, illustrated by Edmund Dulac

 9781606600320.
 Facsimile of an edition originally published by Hodder & Stoughton, London, 1908.
 Complete play text accompanied by 40 full-color plates.
-Plain endpapers, bound in purple Wibalin (textured matte paper).
+Plain endpapers, bound in purple Wibalin (textured matte paper), prone to rubbing on the edges.
+OOP.

 Cinderella by C. S. Evans, illustrated by Arthur Rackham